Martin Wells Knapp: Legacy

-Martin W. Knapp's legacy is impressive in all accounts as his message lived on and was passed on by the institutions he had founded.
+Martin W. Knapp's legacy is impressive in all accounts, as his message lived on and was passed on by the institutions he had founded.

 His flurry of activism is best explained by the division which appeared in the late 19th century within the holiness movement, "between traditionalist moderates who remained loyal to the old denominations and radicals who wanted to form new bodies committed to innovative theological currents such as the eminent physical return of Jesus and divine healing.
-Martin Wells Knapp was the central figure in the radical coalition.
-While holiness moderates in the National Holiness Association (NHA) attempt a two front war against foes that they believe where either dangerous liberals or rank fanatics, Knapp focused his attention on the moderates who he believed were hopelessly tied to such passing human documents as the Apostles Creed.
-Early radical centers were God’s Bible School in Cincinnati and the Chicago based ministries of E. L. Harvey and Duke Farson."
+Knapp was the central figure in the radical coalition.
+While holiness moderates in the National Holiness Association (NHA) attempted a two-front war against foes that they believed were either dangerous liberals or rank fanatics, Knapp focused his attention on the moderates whom he believed were hopelessly tied to such passing human documents as the Apostles Creed.
+Early radical centers were God’s Bible School in Cincinnati and the Chicago-based ministries of E. L. Harvey and Duke Farson."